PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 11:51:06
+Last updated: 2024-04-08 11:52:53
-Random Quote: You two suck at peddling meth. - Saul Goodman
+Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper